 Reporting Harassment: All students, parents/guardians, school community members other than staff are encouraged to report incidents of misconduct or student harassment to a school employee or one of the two Designated Employees at your school/building.
-Any adult school employee who sees or hears, or receives a report either written or oral, of student harassment, must immediately inform a Designated Employee.
+All school employees are mandated reporters; any adult school employee who sees or hears, or receives a report either written or oral, of student harassment, must immediately inform a Designated Employee.
 A list of current Designated Employees is available on bsdvt.org.